The joint bidiagonalization method for large GSVD computations in finite precision

-From \eqref{2.9} we know that the singular values of $\widehat{B}_{k}$ is determined by that of $B_{k}$.
-Therefore, if only some extreme generalized singular values of $\{A, L\}$ are needed, one only needs to compute the SVD of one of $B_{k}$ and $\widehat{B}_{k}$.
+Therefore, the singular values of $B_{k}$ are determined by those of $\bar{B}_{k}$, i.e., $\widehat{B}_k$, and vice versa.
+As a result, if some extreme generalized singular values of $\{A, L\}$ are of interest, one can use the extreme generalized singular values of $\{B_k,\bar{B}_k\}$ to approximate them by either computing the generalized singular values of the small pairs or only computing the singular values of $B_{k}$ or $\bar{B}_{k}$.

-We mention that the above method for computing the GSVD of $\{A, L\}$ is actually an indirect procedure to compute the $CS$ decomposition \eqref{2.1} of $\{Q_{A},Q_{L}\}$, where the computation of $QR$ factors $Q$ and $R$ is avoided and all we need is an approximation to the orthogonal projection $QQ^{T}$, which can be accessed by solving \eqref{2.3} iteratively.
-In sparse matrix computation, if $R$ is computationally viable, there are other ways to deal with the pair $\{Q_{A},Q_{L}\}$, e.g., it is possible to use a multifrontal representation of $Q= $ that is nearly as efficient as the representation for $R$ \cite{Lu1996}.